-At a glance they look similar and seems like they both are same but in reality both are quite different in term of material, price, performance etc.
+At a glance, they look similar and seem like they both are the same but in reality, both are quite different in terms of material, price, performance, etc.

 So let’s know the difference so it will become easy for you to choose the right one between Granite Cookware vs Ceramic Cookware.